ry-al/diabetesML/README.md

 We ran a Trees model or a Random Forest Classifier.
 This model gave us insight on the importance of the 8 features used to determine risk of diabetes in individuals.
 As a reminder, the 8 features are "Age", "Glucose", "DiabetesPedigreeFunction", "BloodPressure", "Insulin", "SkinThickness", "BMI", and “Pregancies”.

 From these 8 features, we ran the Random Forest Classifier for 9 different combinations.
-We started with "Age","Glucose","DiabetesPedigreeFunction","BloodPressure","Insulin","SkinThickness","BMI".
-It returned a score of 0.956.
+We started with "Age","Glucose","DiabetesPedigreeFunction","BloodPressure","Insulin","SkinThickness","BMI","Pregnancies".
+It returned a score of 0.958.

 Here is the feature importance for this combination.

-28.35%	Glucose<br>
+26.49%	Glucose<br>
-17.26%	BMI<br>
+15.58%	BMI<br>
-16.37%	Age<br>
+14.20%	Age<br>
-13.57%	DiabetesPedigreeFunction<br>
+12.18%	DiabetesPedigreeFunction<br>
+9.14%	  Pregnancies<br>
-9.26%	BloodPressure<br>
+8.12%	  BloodPressure<br>
-8.04%	Insulin<br>
+7.45%	  Insulin<br>
-7.14%	SkinThickness<br>
+6.84%	  SkinThickness<br>

-For the next 5 combinations, we removed the feature with lowest importance.
+For the next 5 combinations, we removed the feature with lowest importance as well as pregnancies.
 Here are the results with their corresponding scores:

 Score: 0.958